 Baptism is the great ceremony that marks the beginning of a person’s life as a follower of Jesus Christ.
 That beginning can come at any stage in life.
-If you are an adult thinking about being baptised then please contact Rev’d Elizabeth who will be delighted to talk that through with you.
+If you are an adult thinking about being baptised then please contact Rev’d Ann who will be delighted to talk that through with you.

 On the other hand parents may wish to bring their children for baptism (sometimes called “christening”) at a much earlier stage of life, supported by godparents who are willing to play a significant role in the life of the child as he or she grows and discovers more about the Christian faith for themselves.

 Anyone wishing to book baptisms for their children should go along to the Parish Office sessions in the first instance to register their enquiry, on Wednesday Evening 5.30pm – 6.30pm at St. Clare’s Church Vestry.
 They will then be guided through the process.
 There are three steps: